aws-samples/jupyter-notebook-for-incident-response/README.md

 Additionally, we highly encourage you to give us your feedback on this repo as well as suggestions on things that you want to see next.

-## Coming Soon
- * Detailed guidance on how to deploy and use the CloudFormation template

 ## Security